 If you are one of the many people who associates the possibility of their own incapacity with old age-related conditions such as Alzheimer’s disease, it would be wise to reevaluate your definition of incapacity.
 Incapacity encompasses a wide range of diverse scenarios, most of which can happen to anyone at any time.
 If incapacity does strike, are you prepared?
 Who will assume control of your assets and who will make medical and/or personal decisions for you during the time you are incapacitated?
 Unless you include Incapacity Planning in your comprehensive estate plan, a judge will likely make those decisions for you.

 At Levine, Furman & Rubin, LLC we have seen the financial and emotional impact incapacity can have on everyone involved which is why we urge our clients to incorporate Incapacity Planning tools and strategies into their estate plan.
-Contact us today by calling (732) 238-6000 or by filling out our online contact form so we can help you with your incapacity plan.

 Why Is Incapacity Planning Important?